Rajat-Kiresur/Car-Rental-Application/README.md

 Simulate the booking process with a step-by-step flow.
 Select rental dates and see car availability.

-**Responsive Design:**

-Mobile-friendly layout.
-Clean and modern interface.

 **Additional Features:**

 Interactive car cards.
 Dynamic rendering of content.
-Smooth navigation using React Router (if implemented).
+Smooth navigation using React Router.

 # Technologies Used